CV examples

 Education section on a school leavers CV: How to include it?

 The education section will likely take priority if you have little to no work experience.
 But make sure you keep this section brief and concise.
-If your qualifications are particularly relevant to the job you are applying for, it may be worth expanding on them.
-For example, if you were applying for a job as a bookkeeper and gained an A* in GCSE Maths, ensure this is highlighted.
+If your school grades are particularly relevant to the job you are applying for, it may be worth expanding on them.
+Such as including your A* Maths GCSE if you are applying for a bookkeeper role.

 Here are some tips to consider:

-• Only include the most important information about your education, such as the type of qualification, school name, and date.
+• Only include relevant education, such as GCSEs or A Levels, school name, and date.
 If you studied your GCSEs and A Levels at the same school, list them in one entry.

-• If you are still a student, you can put predicted grades on your CV if you are waiting for results or to take examinations.
+• If you are still a student, you can put predicted grades on your CV.

 [School Name], [School Location], [Years Attended]